hubtype/botonic/packages/botonic-plugin-ner/README.md

 ## Use

-You can now use the recognized entities added by this plugin inside actions to create better conversational flows:
+The plugin has just added the recognized entities.
+Now you can use them within actions to create better conversational flows:

 ```javascript
 import { RequestContext, Text } from '@botonic/react'